carpentries/instructor-training/_extras/guide.md

     lesson material that might improve on it is welcome.
 If anybody has any comments on the material, they are very welcome.

-*   Go through each of the modules in the lesson and ask if anybody has any problems, questions, or comments about the module.
-This walkthrough is particularly important if any of the participants are on the quieter side.

 *   It is important that we ensure that all of the participants get to discuss their issues.
 In cases where all participants are vocal, a structured walkthrough may not be necessary.

-### After:

 *   If any of the participants seemed unprepared (e.g., had no questions), send them an email after the session asking them to